 This is where a payday loan comes in.
-Small payday loans let people pay their bills on time, and then repay the loan when their next paycheque comes in.
-While there are interest charges and fees associated, these charges are usually smaller than late fees and reactivation fees would be.
-A payday loan is usually not more than the borrower’s next paycheque, and is repaid promptly so that the borrower doesn’t have to carry any more debt.
+Payday loans let people pay their bills on time, and then repay the loan when their next paycheque comes in.
+While there are interest charges and fees associated, these charges are usually smaller than what late fees and reactivation fees would be.
+A payday loan can be used so that the borrower doesn’t have to carry any more debt.

 Who Can Get A Payday Loan?

 Most payday loans do not involve any collateral / security.
-The borrower only needs to have a steady source of income and a budget of income and expenses to prove that they will be able to repay the loan shortly.
-This means that anyone can get a payday loan when they need one, and the money is often available very quickly so that the bills can get paid.
-A payday loan is often the only source of funds for those who do not have a credit history or have had a bad credit history in the past.
+The borrower only needs to have a steady source of income along with a budget of income and expenses to prove that they will be able to repay the loan.
+This means that anyone can get a payday loan when they need one, and the money is often available quickly so that the bills can get paid.
+A payday loan is often the only source of funds for those who do not have a credit history or who may have had a bad credit history in the past.

 How Does A Payday Loan Work?

 With a payday loan, the borrower only needs to fill out a simple application form about the amount they make and the amount they need.
-The payday loan process usually involves a speedy approval and the lender then sends the funds by depositing them into the borrower's account.
-Often, the borrower will then schedule a date when the money plus the borrowing fees and interest will automatically be deducted from their account again.
+The payday loan process usually involves a speedy decision, and if approved, the lender then sends the funds by depositing them into the borrower's account.
+The borrower's repayments will then be automatically deducted from their account on their paydays.
 This saves the borrower from any more hassle.
-The payday loan company may verify borrower's employment and require supporting documents such as Photo ID, Proof of Address and Bank Statements.
+The payday loan company may verify the borrower's employment and require supporting documents such as Photo ID, a selfie with Photo ID, Proof of Address and Bank Statements.

 Are Payday Loans Expensive?

 One of the most common myths about payday loans is that they're extremely expensive.
 This comes from a misunderstanding about how the percentage rates work.
-Lenders need to show percentage rates at an annual rate, but annual rates need to be converted to daily rate to understand how much it will cost of short term period as payday loans are borrowed for few days to a month.
+Lenders need to show percentage rates at an annual rate, but annual rates need to be converted to a daily rate to understand how much it will cost.
 This means the actual amount of interest is calculated on daily basis and you know exactly how much to repay back.
 In addition to this, there are many reasons why a payday loan is the smarter financial choice than being late on monthly bills.